High Level Commentary

 GDP:

-The immediate impact has been the loss of life and devastation of civilian targets.
+The immediate impact for Ukraine has been the loss of life and devastation of civilian targets.
+The war has been a humanitarian disaster with the UN estimating that at least 9,000 civilians have been killed.
 In addition, energy and food prices rose sharply, curtailing economic growth, threatening regional food supplies and increasing recession risks.
 After the initial energy price shock, oil and natural gas prices have moderated.
 Russia ranks as the 11th largest country in the world, but Russia produces 10% of the world’s oil and over 25% of global palladium.
 Russian accounts for nearly half of EU natural gas imports and almost a quarter of oil imports.
+Russia and Ukraine account for nearly 30% of global wheat exports, one-fifth of the corn trade and 80% of sunflower oil production according to the USDA.
+Prices have skyrocketed and raised concerns about food security, especially in the Middle East and North Africa.

 Short-Term Positive: